t0mll0yd/dazn-node-js-coding-challenge/README.md

 }
 ```

-NB: The endpoint requires basic auth to access and uses the following credentials: `dazn:pass1234` (super secure!).
+NB: The endpoint requires basic auth to access and uses the following credentials: `username:password ` (super secure!).
 Without this the
 endpoint will respond with a `401 UNAUTHORIZED`.

 ### Pipeline And Hosting